haskell-lang/haskell-lang/static/markdown/get-started.md

       installation instructions above.

-    * If you get an error message about `HelloWorld.hs` not being found, please ensure you run the command from the directory containing the file
+    * If you get an error message about `HelloWorld.hs` not being found, please ensure you run the command from the directory containing the file.

 ## Step 3 (optional): Start a project